 In 2018 and 2019, the IRS began sending “educational” letters to tens of thousands of taxpayers that were identified through various IRS compliance efforts as having suspected virtual currency transactions.
 The SEC also began cracking down on unregistered initial coin offerings (ICOs) and accelerating its prosecution of crypto abuses (e.g., pyramid schemes).

-Last year, the IRS expanded its efforts to crack down on tax evasion by introducing a new question on Form 1040, sending more educational letters and reaching out to crypto firms to help with investigations and uncover privacy coins.
+Last year, the IRS expanded its efforts to crackdown on tax evasion by introducing a new question on Form 1040, sending more educational letters, and reaching out to crypto firms to help with investigations and uncover privacy coins.
 The SEC also charged Ripple—one of the largest cryptocurrencies—and two executives with selling unregistered securities.

-President Biden’s Personal Stance
+President Joe Biden & Cryptocurrency: President Biden’s Personal Stance on Crypto

 President Biden has a somewhat nuanced stance on cryptocurrencies.